 Finally, the dryer can put a serious dent in your annual budget, especially if you use it frequently.
 Instead of running your dryer daily, opt for air-drying your clothes and linens on a drying rack or a line in the backyard.
 Make sure the washing machine completes the cycle before drying your laundry in the dryer and adhere to regular cleaning and maintenance.
 Otherwise, the lint and debris accumulation will severely impact the dryer’s performance.

-Energy efficiency is no longer an option in the modern world, but rather a duty of every household to uphold in order leave a healthy world for future generations.
+Energy efficiency is no longer an option in the modern world, but rather a duty of every household to uphold in order to leave a healthy world for future generations.
 Be sure to implement these eco-friendly tips and you will have no problem making long-term financial savings while aiding the fight against global warming in the process.

 Author: Lillian Connors